 3Place all the ingredients in a food processor (or use a hand blender) and blend until combined but not yet smooth.

-4Shape small burger patties with your hands and fry them in a non-stick pan for 5 minutes at medium heat.
+4Shape small burger patties and transfer to a baking tray lined with baking paper and bake in the middle of the oven at 392°F (200°C) for 20 minutes or until they begin to brown.
+Alternatively, fry the burgers in a non-stick pan for 5 minutes at medium heat.
 Flip the patties once they begin to brown underneath.
 Note: It will take two goes as they won’t all fit into the pan.
 Serve hot with yogurt sauce or in a tortilla wrap.